Michael Dease

-Michael Patrick Dease (born August 25, 1982) is an American jazz tenor and bass trombonist, composer and producer.
-He also plays saxophone, trumpet, flugelhorn, bass and piano.
+Michael Patrick Dease (born August 25, 1982) is an American jazz tenor and bass trombonist, composer, and producer.
+He also plays saxophone, trumpet, flugelhorn, bass, and piano.

 Biography

-Michael Dease was born in Augusta, Georgia and attended John S. Davidson Fine Arts Magnet High School, where he studied saxophone and voice.
-During his time as a high school student he achieved all-state honors on the latter instrument for three years in a row.
+Michael Dease was born in Augusta, Georgia, and attended John S. Davidson Fine Arts Magnet High School, where he studied saxophone and voice.
+During his time as a high school student, he achieved all-state honors on the latter instrument for three years in a row.

 At age 17, Michael taught himself to play trombone, and was soon invited to join the inaugural class of the Juilliard jazz studies program by Wycliffe Gordon.
 Dease would go on to earn both his bachelor's and master's degrees while at the school.
-His teachers included Wycliffe Gordon, Steve Turre, Vincent Gardner, John Drew and Joseph Alessi.
+His teachers included Wycliffe Gordon, Steve Turre, Vincent Gardner, John Drew, and Joseph Alessi.
 While at Juilliard, Dease won many awards, including the Frank Rosolino Award, J.J.
 Johnson Award, the Sammy Nestico Jazz Composers Award, ASCAP Young Jazz Composer Award, and the Fish Middleton Jazz Competition.

-He began his career in Illinois Jacquet's Big Band in 2002, and has performed as a featured member of the Dizzy Gillespie All-Star Big Band, Christian McBride Big Band, Roy Hargrove Big Band, Nicholas Payton Big Band, Jimmy Heath Big Band and the Charles Tolliver Big Band.
-Dease also performs with small groups led by Claudio Roditi, Rodney Whitaker, Wycliffe Gordon, and David Sanborn.
-In addition to performance, Dease serves and president and producer at his jazz record label, D Clef Records.
+He began his career in Illinois Jacquet's big band in 2002, and has performed as a featured member of the Dizzy Gillespie All-Star Big Band, Christian McBride Big Band, Roy Hargrove Big Band, Nicholas Payton Big Band, Jimmy Heath Big Band, and the Charles Tolliver Big Band.
+Dease has also performed with small groups led by Claudio Roditi, Rodney Whitaker, Wycliffe Gordon, and David Sanborn.
+In addition to performance, Dease serves as president and producer at his jazz record label, D-Clef Records.

-Dease has toured extensively throughout Europe, Asia, North America and Latin America.
-Previous engagements include the Nice Jazz Festival, North Sea Jazz Festival, Tims Jazz Festival, Montreal Jazz Festival, Toronto Jazz Festival, Monterey Jazz Festival and the Spoleto Music Festival.
-He was a guest artist at the International Trombone Festival June 22–25, 2011 at Vanderbilt University in Nashville, Tennessee.
+Dease has toured extensively throughout Europe, Asia, North America, and Latin America.
+Previous engagements include the Nice Jazz Festival, North Sea Jazz Festival, Tims Jazz Festival, Montreal Jazz Festival, Toronto Jazz Festival, Monterey Jazz Festival, and the Spoleto Music Festival.
+He was a guest artist at the International Trombone Festival on June 22–25, 2011, at Vanderbilt University in Nashville, Tennessee.

-Dease's album Grace (2010) received excellent reviews from publications such as Jazz Times, All About Jazz and The Guardian (UK).
+Dease's album Grace (2010) received excellent reviews from publications such as JazzTimes, All About Jazz, and The Guardian (UK).